certtools/ieps/README.md

 This repository is for collaboratively creating IntelMQ Enhancement Proposals.
 IEPs are needed for major and/or architectural changes in IntelMQ.
-The IEPs should be discussion on the [intelmq-dev Mailinglist](https://lists.cert.at/cgi-bin/mailman/listinfo/intelmq-dev).
+The IEPs should be discussed on the [intelmq-dev Mailinglist](https://lists.cert.at/mailman3/hyperkitty/list/intelmq-dev@lists.cert.at/).

 ## Process